 - Camera ready version: September 13, 2019

 All submissions will be reviewed by at least three referees.
 The organizers will distribute the accepted papers in electronic format at the workshop day.
-A post-proceedings volume is published by Springer in its Lecture Notes in Computer Science (LNCS) book series.
+A post-proceedings volume of revised selected papers is published by Springer in its Lecture Notes in Computer Science (LNCS) book series.
 Moreover, it is planned to publish selected papers in a special issue of the journal Theoretical Computer Science (Track C).